comp1100/comp1100.github.io/_sources/workshops/Week_3_interviews.md

 * **Perspective:** Which question helped you understand the interviewee’s perspective better?
 * **Clarify:** Did either question lead to a clearer understanding of the challenge?
 * **Future practice**: Based on this experience, how might you change your interview questions in future?

-## Exercise 4: Send!

-Send a brief report answering the above to your supervisor about your comparison on your MS Teams channel.

-The response should be clear, but we do not care if your writing is not polished -- this is an exercise about interviewing, not about writing.

 ---